hamnen/wp_hamnen_se/wp-content/plugins/json-content-importer/readme.txt

 == Description ==

-= Display live data from a JSON-feed / API on your wordpress-site! = This is the answer when you ask: Why Do I Need this Plugin on my Website?
+= Display live data from a JSON-feed / API on your wordpress-site! = Grab JSON from an URL and convert it to HTML on a Wordpress-Page

 = JSON Content Importer - API- and Webservice-Connector - Powerful and Simple JSON-Import Plugin: =
-* Use a template engine to display the data of an JSON-Feed.
+* Use a templateengine to display the data from an JSON-Feed.
 * Define the url of the JSON-Feed, a template for it and other options like number of displayed items, cachetime etc..
-* The template engine inserts the JSON-data in the template
+* The templateengine inserts the JSON-data in the template.
 * You can either use this as wordpress-shortcode inside a page - whereby some extras like urlencoding can be invoked.
 * Or use the Gutenberg Mode: Then you don't have the hassle to put an shortcode together, test it and change it.
 With a Gutenberg-Block you can test it in realtime and create a shortcode (if you want to stay with shortcodes).